Skip Bali and Head to these Indonesian Paradise Islands Instead

 Raw and uncharted, this archipelago is part of the less-traveled West Papua.
 Raja Ampat is a must for those who enjoy venturing into off-the-beaten-path destinations.

-With a surreal looking scenery comprised of jungle-enveloped islands, secret lagoons, and cone-shaped islets surrounding the main islands, Raja Ampat has chalked up an almost otherworldly-looking landscape.
+With a surreal-looking scenery comprised of jungle-enveloped islands, secret lagoons, and cone-shaped islets surrounding the main islands, Raja Ampat has created an almost otherworldly landscape.

 Samosir Island